Aditya51002/Ink-wise/README.md

 ## ⚙️ Configuration

 ### API Setup
-1. Get an API key from your preferred AI service
+1. Get a Gemini API key from Google AI Studio
-2. Add it to your `.env` file
+2. Add it to your `.env` file as `GEMINI_API_KEY`
-3. Ensure `.env-config.js` loads the key properly
+3. Set your Flask `SECRET_KEY` and MongoDB URI as needed

 ### Customization
 - **Fonts**: Modify Google Fonts imports in HTML head